Arranging Your Daycare Space

 Daycare Space

-Most of us have limited space to dedicate to our daycare.
-Most of the time our living room is a daycare during the day and a living room at night.
+Most child care providers have limited space to dedicate to daycare.
+Most of the time the family's living room is a daycare during the day and a living room at night.
 How does one deal with this?
-Here's what I do:

-Our living room is our daycare main play and sleeping space.
-We have gated off all other areas (gates are very important here--they set boundries for the children, give them freedom and me piece of mind).
-On one hand I want it to look like a normal living room when I am not working, but on the other hand, we need space for toys, centers, play pens, and other equipment.
+When our living room was our daycare's main play and sleeping space, I gated off all other areas (gates are very important--they set boundaries for the children, give them freedom and the provider piece of mind).
+On one hand I wanted it to look like a normal living room when I was not working, but on the other hand, we needed space for toys, centers, play pens, and other equipment.

-With the limited space you can dedicate to daycare (one wall, a corner, dining room or ?) make the most of it by rotating toys and equiptment.
+With the limited space you can dedicate to daycare (one wall, a corner, dining room or ?) make the most of it by rotating toys and equipment.
 My best example of this is Plan B Curriculum.
-You can store most of your daycare toys and equiptment in the garage or storage shed or closets and bring them out a couple at a time.
+You can store most of your daycare toys and equipment in the garage, storage shed or closets and bring them out a couple at a time.
 This makes things fresh and easy clean up throughout the day.

 Now for some visual ideas....Check out my photos on Pamm's House Set Up.